grahamgill/foobar/README.md

 I didn't start saving the entire problem text until recently, so I can't reconstruct the original problem wording in terms of bunnies, trainers, minions and Commander Lambda.
-What follows are notes for each problem from the comments I included in the solution code.
+What follows are notes for each problem.

+foobar requires solutions be written in python 2.7 (or Java).

 ## Level 1
 One week to solve the problem.
 That's not saying you need a week to solve it.
 It's in case you have other things going on in your life.